Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

 card 0
 }
 ```
-But change the card 0/device 0 to the actual hardware, if it's not right.
+**Now change the card 0/device 0 to the actual hardware**, if it's not right.
 The cards can be seen by execute ```aplay -l```
 ```
 **** List of PLAYBACK Hardware Devices ****